tuandung222/convert-asr-encdec-to-ctc/README.md

 - Real-time factor (RTF): ~0.3-0.5x (2-3x faster than real-time)
 - Memory usage: < 500MB
 - Minimal latency for short audio clips

+## Monitoring & Observability

+### Metrics

+Access Prometheus metrics at:
+- http://localhost:9090 (when running with Docker Compose)
+- https://your-domain/prometheus (when deployed to Kubernetes)

+### Dashboards

+Access Grafana dashboards at:
+- http://localhost:3000 (when running with Docker Compose)
+- https://your-domain/grafana (when deployed to Kubernetes)

+Default credentials: admin/admin

+### Tracing

+Access Jaeger tracing UI at:
+- http://localhost:16686 (when running with Docker Compose)
+- https://your-domain/jaeger (when deployed to Kubernetes)

 ## Evaluation